-Server Flows combine the previously defined profiles into outgoing flows from Session Manager to Sunrise's SIP Trunk and incoming flows from Sunrise's SIP Trunk to Session Manager.
-This configuration ties all the previously entered information together so that signalling can be routed from Session Manager to the PSTN via the Sunrise network and vice versa.
-The following screen illustrates the flow through the Avaya SBCE to secure a SIP Trunk call.
+Server Flows combine the previously defined profiles into outgoing flows from Session Manager to Swisscom's SIP trunk and incoming flows from Swisscom's SIP trunk to Session Manager.
+This configuration ties all the previously entered information together so that signalling can be routed from Session Manager to the PSTN via the Swisscom network and vice versa.
+The following screen illustrates the flow through the Avaya SBCE to secure a SIP trunk call.

-This configuration ties all the previously entered information together so that calls can be routed from Session Manager to Sunrise Business Voice Direct SIP Trunk and vice versa.
+This configuration ties all the previously entered information together so that calls can be routed from Session Manager to Swisscom SIP trunk service and vice versa.
 The following screenshot shows all configured flows.

-To define a Server Flow for the Sunrise Business Voice Direct SIP Trunk, navigate to Device Specific Settings → End Point Flows.
+To define a Server Flow for the Swisscom SIP trunk, navigate to Device Specific Settings > End Point Flows.

-- Click on the Server Flows tab. - Select Add Flow and enter details in the pop-up menu. - In the Name field enter a descriptive name for the server flow for Sunrise Business Voice Direct SIP Trunk, in the test environment Trunk Server was used. - In the Server Configuration drop-down menu, select the Sunrise server configuration defined in Section 7.2.4. - In the Received Interface drop-down menu, select the internal SIP signalling interface defined in Section 7.4.1.
-This is the interface that signalling bound for Sunrise Business Voice Direct SIP Trunk is received on. - In the Signaling Interface drop-down menu, select the external SIP signalling interface defined in Section 7.4.1.
-This is the interface that signalling bound for Sunrise Business Voice Direct SIP Trunk is sent on. - In the Media Interface drop-down menu, select the external media interface defined in Section 7.4.2.
-This is the interface that media bound for Sunrise Business Voice Direct SIP Trunk is sent on. - In the Routing Profile drop-down menu, select the routing profile of Session Manager Office defined in Section 7.2.5. - In the Topology Hiding Profile drop-down menu, select the topology hiding profile of Sunrise Business Voice Direct SIP Trunk defined in Section 7.2.6 and click Finish.
+- Click on the Server Flows tab. - Select Add Flow and enter details in the pop-up menu. - In the Name field enter a descriptive name for the server flow for Swisscom SIP trunk, in the test environment Trunk Server was used. - In the Server Configuration drop-down menu, select the Swisscom server configuration defined in Section 7.2.4. - In the Received Interface drop-down menu, select the internal SIP signalling interface defined in Section 7.4.1.
+This is the interface that signalling bound for the Swisscom SIP trunk is received on. - In the Signaling Interface drop-down menu, select the external SIP signalling interface defined in Section 7.4.1.
+This is the interface that signalling bound for Swisscom SIP trunk is sent on. - In the Media Interface drop-down menu, select the external media interface defined in Section 7.4.2.
+This is the interface that media bound for Swisscom SIP trunk is sent on. - In the Routing Profile drop-down menu, select the routing profile of Session Manager Office defined in Section 7.2.5. - In the Topology Hiding Profile drop-down menu, select the topology hiding profile of the Swisscom SIP trunk defined in Section 7.2.6 and click Finish.